sharad-vm/statistics-stroopeffect/investigation.md

    Our independent variable is the congruent or incongruent word that is printed and our dependent variable is the amount of time taken by the participants to name the ink colors.

 **2. What is an appropriate set of hypotheses for this task?
 What kind of statistical test do you expect to perform?
    Justify your choices.**

+   As Null hypothesis states that there is no relationship or nothing changes between two measured phenomena, the appropriate null hypothesis (H<sub>0</sub>) in this task is that there is no difference in time taken to identify the coor of the words in either congruent or incongruent conditions.

+   And the appropriate alternate hypothesis (H<sub>A</sub>) is that the incongruent word condition would take longer than the congruent word condition.

+   H<sub>0</sub>: μ<sub>i</sub> = μ<sub>c</sub> (μ<sub>i</sub> - population mean of incongruent values, μ<sub>c</sub> - population mean
+   of congruent values)

+   H<sub>A</sub>: μ<sub>i</sub> > μ<sub>c</sub> (μ<sub>i</sub> - population mean of incongruent values, μ<sub>c</sub> - population mean
+   of congruent values)

+   In other words, if the difference in means of incongruent and congruent word conditions is equal to 0, it means the time taken to say the color out loud in both the conditions is the same and that the null hypothesis is true else, if the difference is greater than 0 then it means that the time taken in the incongruent condition is more than the tome taken in the congruent condition and that the alternate hypothesis is true.

 **3. Report some descriptive statistics regarding this dataset.
    Include at least one measure of central tendency and at least one measure of variability.**